 You’ll also see this message on the order page that explains that you won’t be charged for the discounts.

-There’s also a link that goes to the Etsy help section about how they handle their coupons, so you can read more about it there.
+There’s also a link that goes to the Etsy help sectionOpens in a new tab. about how they handle their coupons, so you can read more about it there.

 So basically, this type of coupon isn’t something that we give out, and it’s not something that Etsy uses a lot, but they do send them out occasionally.